-- Premium Filter (optional in the ICS Premium, IMail Plus and IMail Secure Server suites only).
-Provides fully automated spam protection in addition to the standard antispam filter included in IMail Server and ICS Standard.
-For more information, see "Forwarding Spam to Ipswitch" on page 38. - Statistical Filter.
-Examines each word in the body of an email message to determine if the email is spam. - Phrase Filter.
-Searches for spam phrases within the body of email messages and identifies the messages that are spam. - HTML Features Filter.
+- Premium Filter (available only with IMail Premium).
+Provides fully automated spam protection in addition to the standard antispam filter included in IMail Server.
+For more information, see Forwarding Spam to Commtouch (http://kb.imailserver.com/cgi-bin/imail.cfg/php/enduser/std\adp.php?p\faqid=269). - Statistical Filter.
+Examines each word in the body of an e-mail message to determine if the e-mail is spam. - Phrase Filter.
+Searches for spam phrases within the body of e-mail messages and identifies the messages that are spam. - HTML Features Filter.
 Searches HTML features in messages that are subject to spam.
 Sets how many HTML features must be present in an .htm file in order for a message to be identified as spam and the spam action to take. - URL Domain Black List.
 Searches for domain names that appear as URL links in messages, and lets you set the action to take on such messages. - Broken MIME Headers.
-Uses the Broken MIME Header Filter to identify MIME Header characteristics that result in SPAM email. - Enable content filtering for authenticated users.
-Select this option to enable content filtering for all messages that are received from authenticated users.
+Uses the Broken MIME Header Filter to identify MIME Header characteristics that result in SPAM e-mail.